muink/fix-signal-oneplus13t/README.md

 >
 > * **Every system partition in BOTH slots must be 100% stock and unmodified.**
 >   * To ensure this, after restoring the latest version of stock OS on your device, download the full OTA ROM (.zip) for that OS version and local install it TWICE: local install, then reboot, then local install it AGAIN.
+>   * Be very careful when rolling back to an older OS version.
+If your device has upgraded to an OS version with anti-rollback, downgrading to any earlier version will brick it.
 > * **Google account must be removed.**
 >   * On older ColorOS / OxygenOS versions, due to a critical bug, FRP (Factory Reset Protection, a.k.a. activation lock) prevents completing the initial setup, effectively bricking it.